-Tuition for the 2019-2020 school year is illustrated in the chart below.
+Tuition for the 2023-2024 school year is illustrated below.
 A non-refundable registration fee of $400 is due at the time of registration.

-Tuition Payment Options:
+Tuition Payment Options

-Incidental Billing – Bishop Fenwick High School has partnered with FACTS to manage incidental fees that occur throughout the school year such as athletic participation fees, parking passes, AP exams.
+Incidental Billing – Bishop Fenwick High School has partnered with FACTS to manage incidental fees that occur throughout the school year such as athletic participation fees, parking passes, and AP exams.
 These fees will be invoiced and collected by FACTS.

 Incidental invoices are delivered by email or U.S. mail based on user preference established on the FACTS account.
 A family may update this option at any time by updating their FACTS profile.